November 19, 2006: The day Roger Federer dismissed a shell-shocked James Blake at the Masters Cup

 On this day in tennis history, Roger Federer capped off one of his best seasons ever with a straight-set dismantling over James Blake in the Masters Cup.

-On this day, November 19, 2006, Roger Federer put the cherry on top of an amazing season, where he dominated the game like no one before, by defeating James Blake in the final of the Masters Cup.
+On this day, November 19, 2006, Roger Federer put the cherry on top of an amazing season, one in which he dominated the game like no one before, by defeating James Blake in the final of the Masters Cup.
 In the last match of the year, the Swiss Maestro delivered a masterclass and left no chance to his opponent, annihilating Blake 6-0, 6-3, 6-4.
-After this final win, Federer had now accumulated 12 titles in one year, including all the Grand Slams but Roland-Garros (where he finished runner-up) and four Masters 1000 events, losing only five matches in the process.
+After this final win, Federer had now accumulated 12 titles in a single season, including all the Grand Slams except for Roland-Garros (where he finished runner-up) and four Masters 1000 events, losing only five matches in the process.

 In five previous encounters with the undisputed world No 1, only once had the American managed to win a set — back in the quarterfinals of the last US Open, where Federer had prevailed (7-6, 6-0, 6-7, 6-4).
-The Swiss Maestro had a real hold on his opponent, and he used it perfectly with an absolutely flying start that ruined any hopes that Blake could have had.
-Federer set the standards by taking the first seven games, leaving the American clueless.
+The Swiss Maestro had a real hold on his opponent, and he used it perfectly, flying out of the gates and dashing Blake’s hopes from the onset.
+Federer set the standards by taking the first seven games, leaving the American shell-shocked.
 In the end, it took Federer less than two hours and 41 winners to dismiss Blake, 6-0, 6-3, 6-4.
 The world No 8 looked lost on the court, as if he couldn’t believe what was happening to him.

 “Today, you know, there’s nothing I could have done,” said the runner-up, quoted by The New York Times.
 “He played too good.
 I’ve probably run out of adjectives to describe him on the court, to talk about his excellence.
 He’s just unbelievable.
 Steps it up even more in finals.”

-The world No 1 himself was almost embarrassed when it came to describe his performance.
+The world No 1 was almost in disbelief with how well he played when describing his his performance.
 “I’ve run out of words myself.
 I had to laugh at times today at how well I was playing.
 At this point in my career I’m so happy with my game.”